 Please note: you can also assign users with pending invitations to groups.
 You can access these users by clicking on Pending Invitations under Manage Users on the left hand side of the page.

-3) Once you’ve located the user you wish to add to a group, click Actions on the right side of their profile icon.
-You can also access the Actions menu on the user’s profile page
+3) Once you’ve located the user you wish to add to a group, click the ellipses on the right side of their profile icon.
+You can also access these options on the user’s profile page

 4) Select Add to a Group